hildolfr/clicker/README.md

 - Windows only (uses Windows-specific APIs for reliable keystroke simulation).

 ## Changelog
+### v1.1.2
+- Fixed logging errors and improved stability
+- Increased default start_time_stagger to 1.7 seconds for better compatibility
+- Increased default global_cooldown to 1.5 seconds for more human-like interactions

 ### v1.1.1
 - Fixed bug where GDI overlay was drawn on top of the first-run dialogue for new users.